Samsomyajit/Samsomyajit.github.io/blogs/homoincompitis/Homo_in_Compitis_Blog.md

 ## 11. Design Principles for a Future Worth Building

-Chakraborty (2026) identifies several principles for governed coexistence.
+My paper identifies several principles for governed coexistence.
 They can be adapted into a broader philosophy of technology and imagination.

 | Principle | Meaning for human imagination and society |
 |---|---|